mdn/content/files/en-us/web/css/css_columns/basic_concepts_of_multicol/index.md

 ## Next steps

-In this guide, we've learned the basic use of multiple-column layout.
+In this guide, we've learned the basic use of multi-column layout.
 In the next guide, we will look at how much we can [style the columns themselves](/en-US/docs/Web/CSS/CSS_Columns/Styling_Columns).